MetaMask/eth-ledger-bridge-keyring/README.md

 An implementation of MetaMask's [Keyring interface](https://github.com/MetaMask/eth-simple-keyring#the-keyring-class-protocol), that uses a Ledger hardware wallet for all cryptographic operations.

-In most regards, it works in the same way as [eth-trezor-keyring](https://github.com/MetaMask/eth-hd-keyring), but using a TREZOR device.
+In most regards, it works in the same way as [eth-hd-keyring](https://github.com/MetaMask/eth-hd-keyring), but using a Ledger device.
 However there are a number of differences:

 - Because the keys are stored in the device, operations that rely on the device